 Introduction to the Written Statement of Action for Wakefield

-The local area of Wakefield was inspected by OFSTED and CQC from 12th to 16th of June 2017 to assess the effectiveness of the area in implementing the Special Educational Needs and/or Disabilities (SEND) reforms, as set out in the Children and Families Act 2014, and to be assured that the impact on outcomes is being achieved.
+The local area of Wakefield was inspected by OFSTED and CQC in June 2017 to assess the effectiveness of the area in implementing the Special Educational Needs and/or Disabilities (SEND) reforms, as set out in the Children and Families Act 2014, and to be assured that the impact on outcomes is being achieved.

-The requirement to produce the WSA reflects significant concerns from the Inspection team and requires clear and direct action from NHS Wakefield CCG and our system partners, given the seriousness of this significant area of weakness, to make rapid and sustained improvement.
+The requirement to produce the WSA reflected significant concerns from the Inspection team and required clear and direct action from NHS Wakefield CCG and our system partners, given the seriousness of this significant area of weakness, to make rapid and sustained improvement.

-Wakefield has also published the progress our District is making on completing the ASD WSA too.
-In September 2018, Wakefield system received a letter from Parliamentary Under-Secretary of State for Children and Families which can be found here.
+Over the last couple of years, Wakefield continually published the progress our District was making on completing the ASD WSA too.
+You can also hear from local parents about their experience of getting an autism diagnosis for their child here.
+In September 2018, Wakefield system also received a letter from Parliamentary Under-Secretary of State for Children and Families which can be found here.

 In addition to this, the Wakefield system are working with partner agencies to engage with families, with ASD engagement events having taken place on 28th November 2018, 30th January 2019, 27th March 2019, with the next event planned for 20th June 2019, 12.30pm-2.30pm, at the New Brook House Working Mens Club on Barnsley Road in Wakefield.

 These events include Child and Adolescent Mental Health Services (CAMHS), Education and Inclusion service representatives from Wakefield Council, ASD pathway leads from The Mid Yorkshire Hospitals NHS Trust and local parent carer forum, KIDS, as well as other parent support groups such as KIDZAWARE.